-For every 1,000 Americans, 423 made an emergency room visit to a community hospital in 2013.
-The population of the United States that year was 316.5 million, so when you do the math, that’s almost a whopping 134 million ER visits.
-This number doesn’t include millions of hospital inpatient stays or outpatient procedures, further emphasizing the importance—and challenges—of providing quality care every time someone walks in, or is wheeled in, the door.
+For every 1,000 Americans, about 404 made an emergency room visit to a community hospital in 2018.
+That’s more than 40% of the total population.
+And this number doesn’t even include millions of hospital inpatient stays or outpatient procedures, further emphasizing the importance—and challenges—of providing quality care every time someone walks in or is wheeled in the door.

 Even though every ER bay contains in-wall suction, that’s of little use if someone goes down in the waiting room or hallway.
 Critical care practitioners realize it’s important to have suction technology available in whatever location it’s needed.
 A portable suction machine can not only improve patient care, but it can also save lives.
 Here are four important places where hospitals should have the devices: